FH-Cloud-Computing/website/docs/lectures/4-containers/index.md

 However, this concept reaches its limits when it comes to running software that needs to store data in a persistent fashion, for example, databases.
 For this purpose containers can designate special folders to be mounted as *volumes*.
 Volumes can be persisted by either mounting them as a folder from the host machine, or by mounting a network-based storage system.

+## Orchestration (Swarm, Kubernetes, etc)

+Docker and other container runtimes do not manage containers across multiple servers by themselves.
+Docker has received an addon called Docker Swarm, but nowadays the clear winner of the &ldquo;Container Wars&rdquo; is [Kubernetes](https://kubernetes.io).

+Container orchestrators are responsible for determining which server has free capacity and schedule containers to run on them.
+When a server fails these orchestrators are responsible for discovering it and re-launching them on a different server.

+Furthermore, container orchestrators contain a certain amount of integration with the cloud providers.
+Docker Swarm has very basic integrations, but Kubernetes on the other hand, has integrations with just about anything.

+Depending on the cloud provider Kubernetes can automatically move block storage mounts to a different server when a container is moved, configure cloud load balancers and much more.

+This flexibility comes at a cost: Kubernetes is very complex.
+A detailed explanation on how to deploy an application on Kubernetes would vastly exceed the bounds of this course.
+If you are interested in this topic we recommend taking a look at one of the many [Certified Kubernetes Application Developer](https://www.cncf.io/certification/ckad/) courses on the Internet.

 ## Container networking

 As mentioned previously, containers regularly have their own, virtual network interfaces.
 This virtual network interface can be connected in a number of ways.